As an elementary education certified teacher, you will have a lasting impact on the students you teach.

 Our B.S. in Elementary Education prepares you to be a Florida certified teacher in grades K-6.
 Your courses will be diverse — preparing you to teach all elementary subjects.
 You will practice hands on in real-world classrooms with local students from kindergarten through sixth grades.
 These courses will be the foundation for connecting theory to practice in private and public schools.

 Our Polk County based elementary education program is the best among all private colleges in the State of Florida and tied for second out of 75 public and private elementary education programs in the state.

-You’ll be fully prepared for the 21st-century classroom through our extensive training in instructional technology, exposure to a wide variety of classroom field experiences, and lab school opportunities.
+You’ll be fully prepared for the 21st-century classroom through our extensive training in instructional technology, including SMART© technologies, preparing you to teach in today’s state-of-the-art classrooms.
+You will also be exposed to a wide variety of classroom field experiences, and lab school opportunities.

 As an elementary education student, you’ll put all this learning into practice in real-world classrooms by completing over 1,000 hours in clinical experiences including the final internship.